Together-100Devs/Together/Readme.md

 ## Next Level

-- users authenticate with discord oauth2
+- users authenticate with discord oauth2  - @BradC - In Progress
 - OAuth will check to see if they are in the 100devs guild(server)
 - users can add or delete events (two-step delete process for confirmation)
 - (can have an event log tied to the user name)